Drones and gimbals - encoders elevating aerial precision

 Wise Observatory (Israel) Close quotation mark

 The team installed the RESOLUTE™ linear encoders to each axis of the telescope.
 The roll axis controls the orientation of the telescope, which is used to view different areas of sky, while the pan axis controls the side-to-side movement of the lens and camera.
+Ultra-low Sub-Divisional Error (SDE) and jitter result in a linear encoder system that outperforms any other encoder in its class.

 Virtual reality – the beauty of vision technology